Inside: Money can be a tool to follow God’s will and spread His word. It is not our money, but God’s money. Learn the benefits to giving back to God.

-I spent a few days in the Word because when you talk about money, people get defensive.
-They tune-out, and find themselves getting angry.
+This has been a hard post to write so I have spent a few days in the Word.
+When you talk about money, people get defensive.
+They tune-out and find themselves getting angry.

 How many of you tuned out already?

 All church wants is money, you’ve heard that right?